 Aging brings many challenges to everyone and these can sometimes produce symptoms of depression and anxiety.
 However, these are not a normal part of aging.
 It is important to recognize the signs and not just assume that sadness, worry or forgetfulness are a part of getting older.
 We know that older adults respond to treatment and can enjoy a better quality of life when problems are recognized and addressed.

-It is estimated that 80% of older adults have at least one chronic health condition, and 60-65% have 2 or more such conditions.
-These health problems reduce quality of life, and in some case may directly result in depression.
+It is estimated that 80% of older adults have at least one chronic health condition and these may reduce quality of life, in some cases directly resulting in depression.
 Heart disease, Parkinson's disease and thyroid conditions, for example, may have a direct impact on emotional functioning.

 Sometimes medications used to treat medical conditions also produce depression.
 These include, for example, some blood pressure medications, Beta-blockers and sleep aids.
 Assessment is needed to guarantee that the proper care is being provided.